 Find some time to sit in the garage and think about your garage zone list and what items you may need to buy to help organize things better.
 Example: if you have a lot of fishing poles, you can buy a wall mount to house them.
 If you have a lot of sports items, you may need a sports gear organizer, etc. Having the right items ready on the main garage work day to use space more efficiently or house certain things will be very beneficial.

 One main thing that garages usually need is more shelving units.
 You want to utilize the vertical space in the garage.
 If you think you’ll need one or two, purchase them before the main garage work day.

 Most garages need to have a wall rack for all the long-handled items.
 If you keep your broom and mop in the garage, you may need a smaller wall rack for these items to be close to the entry door to house.

 Do your shopping to have items ready so you can complete your garage in one day.

 The work day is here!
 Be sure you have water, black bags for trash and white for donations.
 Begin pulling out each item onto the driveway, sorting as you go – into the zone categories.

 Once garage is emptied, blow or sweep it out.
 Now that you’ve purged any unused items into the trash or donation bags, you are left with what will be going back into the garage.
 Create a layout for returning items using sticky notes temporarily.
 You’ll want to place items most used closest to entry door to house.

-Final step is to label each bin or shelf.
+Final step and I’d say the most noteworthy is to label each bin or shelf.
 This will help you maintain your organization.
 Yeah!
-Now you have a newly organized garage and you have earned your reward!
+Now you have an awesome garage and you have earned your reward!